UdayGajul/Mini-Projects/README.md

 This bot checks my internet speed and automatically posts a tweet on X when my ISP does not provide the promised internet speed.

 ### 📄 PDF to Speech
-A Python GUI application that allows users to upload a PDF file and converts its text into speech output.
+A simple Python GUI that converts PDF text into speech and allows saving the output as an audio file.

 ### ⏱️ Pomodoro App
 A simple GUI-based Pomodoro timer application that helps improve productivity by following the Pomodoro technique.